Department of Health

 Preventive measures

-All travellers to endemic areas in Africa and South America should be immunised.
-Certification of yellow fever vaccination is required for travellers over 1 year of age entering Australia within 6 days of leaving an infected country.
-A yellow fever vaccination certificate is valid for 10 years and begins 10 days after vaccination.
+Certification of yellow fever vaccination is requested from travellers over 1 year of age entering Australia within 6 days of leaving an infected country.
+A yellow fever vaccination certificate is valid for the duration of the life of the person vaccinated.
 Vaccine providers in Victoria must be accredited with the department.

 Control of case